Selections from the Aeneid in Latin (AP lines, other lines):

 Book 4.1-449, 642-705 (line 4.449 not on AP syllabus)

 Additionally, we will be reading the entire Aeneid in translation as well as excerpts from Homeric epic and select articles from the secondary literature.

 Haec pagina facta est ante diem quintum decimum Kalendas Septembres anno Domini duo milia duo.
-Nuper refecta est ante diem octavum Kalendas Septembres anno Domini duo milia tredecim.
+Nuper refecta est Nonis Iuniis anno Domini duo milia quattuordecim.

 Among the latest additions: new links, book 5 practices, the world's first and only drag and drop scansion practice, 28 AP-style reading practices, 21 unique sight reading practices.
 Many activities now use macrons.
 Check out the flashcards for every vocabulary word in the foldout list in the Pharr edition and all words that occur 12-23 times in books 1-6.

 It is helpful in reading the Aeneid to know that Vergil uses multiple names to refer to the same characters, groups, and places.
 Although there may be certain anthropological or geographical distinctions between one name and another, for our purposes they are identical.

 Our Hero Aeneas

 used by itself to refer to the most important figure, i.e., Aeneas

 Boo!
 The Greeks--all these may be translated "Greek"

 Yay!
 The Trojans--all these may be translated "Trojan"